joelkuiper/Llamora/README.md

 # Llamora

-> “The unseen current of thought.”

-Llamora is an **experimental, local-first diary app**.
+Llamora is an **experimental, local-first diary companion**.
 It runs entirely offline.
-Bo internet access, no API keys, no cloud, just your words on your own machine.
+No internet access, no API keys, no cloud, just your words on your own machine.
 Each day begins fresh at midnight, when the app gently opens a new page and offers a reflection on the day before.

 It’s both a technical playground and a design experiment: a lightweight journaling companion powered by local LLMs, encryption, and a calm interface.